Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 ### Approach

 For the course project in SI 582: Interaction Design, teams spent the semester solving an interaction design problem with a user-centered design approach.
-We began by deciding upon a design problem and doing **domain research**, and then creating interview protocol and conducting virtual **user interviews**.
-After we went through the user feedback, we were able to align on a core set of features.
-From there, we crafted **stakeholder personas** and user **interaction scenarios** that were made into **paper-prototypes**.
-Conducting **usability tests** provided qualitative insights that we applied towards building **wireframes**.
+We began by deciding upon a design problem and doing **domain research**, and then creating interview protocol and conducting virtual **user interviews** to gather information.
+From there, we crafted **stakeholder personas** and user **interaction scenarios** that were made into **storyboards**.
+Next, we built **paper-prototypes** and conducted **usability tests** to gather qualitative insights.
+After we went through the user feedback, we were able to align on a core set of features that we went on to include in our **wireframes**.
 Using Sketch and Figma, we then designed a **high fidelity prototype**.
 After gathering additional user feedback, we iterated on the concepts to create a "final" version of the high fidelity prototype.

 ---